fakub/parmesan/README.md

 ## Benchmarks

-For benchmarks, we implement an experimental tool [bench-parmesan](https://github.com/fakub/bench-parmesan), which also compares Parmesan and Concrete `v0.2`.
+For benchmarks, we implement an experimental tool [bench-parmesan](https://github.com/fakub/bench-parmesan), which also compares Parmesan and `tfhe-rs`.
 Results can be found in the [whitepaper](https://eprint.iacr.org/2023/544).

 ### Processor Load